rfabriciors/appidadeklv/README.md

 > This force the Kubernetes kill the pod, putting another in your place.

-The url <http://address.xyz/setunready/<time in seconds> make the app unavailable for new requests for x seconds.
+The url <http://address.xyz/setunready/time_in_seconds/> make the app unavailable for new requests for x seconds.
 Simulating a high load environment.

 > This instruct the Kubernetes withdraw the end point of the pod impaired until the load normalize.

-# The Dockerfile
+## The Dockerfile

-### Dockerfile
+#### Dockerfile

 ```dockerfile
 FROM  python:3